Floursintermediateprofessional bakers21 min read · updated 2026-06-25

 ProductBrand / MillProtein % — minProtein % — targetProtein % — maxWet gluten % — minWet gluten % — maxGluten indexFalling number (s)Water absorption % (W/A)Spec source

-Organic Strong White Bread Flour 25 kg (BioBake)Doves Farm Foods12.6 (typical)spec-organic-strong-white-doves
+Organic Strong White Bread Flour 25 kg (BioBake)Doves Farm Foods12.6 (typical)Doves Farm spec sheet

 UK flours (Matthews, Allied Mills, Whitworth Bros) report protein using N×5.7 via NIR.
 Polish flours (GoodMills, Wągrowiec Mill) use PN-EN ISO 20483 (Kjeldahl N×5.7 for wheat).
 Beneo VWG uses N×5.7 for regulatory purposes and N×6.25 for nutritional labelling.
 Golden Jewel: Vital Wheat Gluten may be added to meet the protein specification per spec notes — this is a non-declarable processing aid but would contribute to allergen burden.
 Neither oat flour (Agrol) nor rye flours specify a protein quality minimum (wet gluten or gluten index) — rye does not form a classical wheat gluten network.